yii2tech/content/README.md

 ## Saving extra content <span id="saving-extra-content"></span>

-You can add a completely new contents set into 'override' storage even if it has no match in 'source' one.
+You can add a completely new contents set into 'override' storage, even if it has no match in 'source' one.
 There is no direct restriction for that.
 For example:

 ```php